NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 # Demo 2: Creating Custom NGC Systems

+<i>NOTE: This demonstration is under construction and thus incomplete at the moment...</i>

 ## Theoretical Inspiration/Grounding
 In this demonstration, we will learn how to craft our own custom NGC system using ngc-learn's fundamental building blocks -- nodes and cables.
 At its core,